trougnouf/cfait/README.md

 # Default: false
 allow_insecure_certs = true

-default_calendar = "Personal" # Optional: Auto-selects this list on startup
+default_calendar = "todo"

-# Optional: Disable calendars you don't want to see (e.g., those without VTASKS capability).
-# Use the full calendar href, not the display name.
-#disabled_calendars = [
-#    "/trougnouf/1355814b-9f29-792d-6dba-f6c671304517/",
-#    "/trougnouf/36df9c8c-98e8-a920-7866-7b9d39bd8a24/",
-#]

-# Hide completed tasks in all views
+# Hide completed tasks globally?
 hide_completed = false

-# Hide tags from the sidebar if they contain NO active tasks
+# Hide tags in the sidebar if they only contain completed tasks?
-# When true, tags that have only completed tasks will be hidden from the Tags view
 hide_fully_completed_tags = true

 # Sorting: Tasks due more than X months away are sorted by priority only (not date)